wp-plugins/woocommerce-poor-guys-swiss-knife/readme.txt

 3. Example form using WooCommerce Poor Guys Swiss Knife and WooCommerce Rich Guys Swiss Knife

 == Changelog ==

+= 1.8.1 =

+* Fix sold individually problem which was not respecting the product configuration when applying the type configuration
+* Fix quantity input for grouped products allowing to set individual products to 0
+* Add support for custom checkout script (via file and via database)

 = 1.8.0 =